amandotzip/submitserverglory/README.md

 All source code is visible once unzipped!

 ## How to change the music
 Navigate to the unzipped folder that you selected for chrome.
-Open "content.js", and at the top where vars are declared
+Open/edit "content.js" with any text editor (notepad does the job), and at the top where vars are declared
 ```
 const URL = "https://www.youtube.com/watch?v=HMuYfScGpbE"
 ```